-During the years ended 31 December 2011 and 2010, a subsidiary of the Parent Company, MMK Atakas Metalurji, issued additional ordinary shares for total nominal values of USD 56 million and USD 162 million, respectively.
+During the year ended 31 December 2011, a subsidiary of the Parent Company, MMK Atakas Metalurji, issued additional ordinary shares for total nominal value of USD 56 million.
 These additional shares issued were purchased by the Group and minority shareholders in proportion to their existing ownership.

 In September 2011 the Group finalized the acquisition of a non-controlling interest of 50% minus 1 share of MMK Atakas Metalurji for a consideration of USD 475 million, increasing the Group's ownership interest to 100%.
+The difference between the net assets of the subsidiary attributable to noncontrolling interest and the cost of acquisition of USD 137 million was recognised in equity.
 Thereafter the company was renamed to MMK Metalurji.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2011 (In millions of U.S. Dollars, unless otherwise stated)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2012 (In millions of U.S. Dollars, unless otherwise stated)

-6. SALE OF DISPOSAL GROUP
+6. SALE OF SUBSIDIARIES